Adithyahs0706/Data_Analysis_Projects/README.md

 Data_mart_casestudy_SQL
 In this case study, we explore the implementation of a data mart using MySQL.
 We discuss how MySQL was utilized to create a data mart, enabling efficient data storage, retrieval, and analysis for a specific use case.

+Data Warehouse and Analytics Project
+This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
+Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+Description: Built a complete data warehouse pipeline and performed exploratory data analysis with advanced analytics to uncover insights and optimize data-driven decisions.
+Project demonstrates end-to-end data engineering and analytical workflow.